mozilla-services/shavar-prod-lists/README.md

     "Level 1" list, which excludes the "Content" category, and the "Level 2" list which includes the "Content" category.
 * **Cryptomining**: anything in the Cryptomining category
-* **Fingerprinting**: anything in the Fingerprinting category.
-By default, ETP's fingerprinting blocking only blocks _Tracking Fingerprinters_, that is domains which appear in both the Fingerprinting category and one of the Tracking categories.
+* **Fingerprinting**: anything in the FingerprintingInvasive category.
+    By default, ETP's fingerprinting blocking only blocks _Tracking Fingerprinters_, that is domains which appear in both the FingerprintingInvasive category and one of the Tracking categories.

 #### `disconnect-entitylist.json`